 Sippers and Straws

-Most bottles simply have an opening to drink from.
+Most of the Best Hiking Water Bottles simply have an opening to drink from.
 But bottles with sippers and straws are becoming more popular and more commonplace.

 Sippers and straws make it easier to drink while on the move and can help to reduce spillages.
 They also often come with nice designs, which might be appealing to people who like gadgets and gizmos.